 Lusky & Associates, P.C. is a boutique bankruptcy law firm serving clients in the Dallas, Fort Worth, Plano and North Texas areas.
 Herman A. Lusky founded the firm in 1980 as a “d/b/a” and incorporated in 1981.
 We have been continuously serving clients ever since.

-Lusky & Associates, P.C. is a small firm taking a select number of bankruptcy and foreclosure defense related cases.
+Lusky & Associates, P.C. is a small firm taking a select number of bankruptcy and foreclosure related cases.
 We use the latest technology to produce great results for our clients.
-We are not a "mass producer" of bankruptcy cases.
-By being small and more selective, we are able to "hand craft" each case to meet the client's needs.
-All clients meet with and have direct contact with our attorneys.
-Our clients are not assigned numbers by the firm - they are known by their names.
+We are not a “mass producer” of bankruptcy cases.
+By being small and more selective, we are able to “hand craft” each case to meet the client’s needs.
+All clients meet with and have direct contact with their attorney.
+Our clients are not assigned numbers by the firm – they are known by their names.

 If you are feeling overwhelmed by your financial situation, then you may want to consider filing for a Chapter 7 or Chapter 13 bankruptcy.
 Filing for bankruptcy can provide you with the relief and time that you need to get back on your feet and to begin feeling at ease in life once again.
 A Dallas, TX bankruptcy attorney can help you begin the process of gathering paperwork, scheduling necessary meetings with creditors and filing the appropriate documents with the court for your bankruptcy case.